cisco-ie/telemetry_stacks/getting_started.md

 #### Start the Transformer

-1. Navigate to http://10.10.20:25:8888 in a browser, the password is `cisco1234`
+1. Navigate to http://10.10.20.25:8888 in a browser, the password is `cisco1234`

 2. Click on the folder [telemetry](http://10.10.20.25:8888/notebooks/telemetry/)

 3. Click on the file [Kafka_OTSDB_XE.ipynb](http://10.10.20.25:8888/notebooks/telemetry/Kafka_OTSDB_XE.ipynb)

-4. Click on the first tile, and click `run` on all the tiles but the last one that says `ssc.stop()`
+4. Click on the first tile, and click `Run` on the Jupyter command bar.
+Click on all the following tiles except for the last which which contains `ssc.stop()`.

    ** Make sure you do not click `run` on `ssc.stop`**